How Raw Foods Make You Different

 Sleek face, no puffiness.

-The raw food diet is a low-sodium diet.
+Raw foods are low in sodium.
 In the body, water follows salt.
 Get rid of that extra salt, and the extra water leaves with it.
 As a result, you get sleeker contours.
 And this becomes obvious first in your face.

 You’ll see in the long-term raw foodist none of the cloudiness often present in the eyes of “older” people.
 The eyes seem brighter, more alert, more present in the moment.
-To me, a raw foodist’s eyes can thus seem more “child-like,” possessed of a certain innocence and healthy joy.

 Healthy, long fingernails.

 Nails are the reflection of your past health history.
 The body regards fingernails as rather less essential to survival than most of its other parts.
 Thus the nails are the last in line for nutrients, and get them, in effect, only when there’s a surplus.
 Genetics might alter this situation a little, but after age forty or so, this factor loses its impact and the foods you eat make all the difference.

 This is true even for raw foodists over 50.
 Liver spots are common at middle age and beyond.
 They occur most often on areas with the greatest sun exposure, especially the backs of hands.The pigmentation is initiated in damaged membrane material within the cells.
 The formation of age pigment takes place not only on the skin, but also throughout the whole body—liver, heart, skeletal muscles, and adrenal glands.
 But its build-up is most pronounced in the brain cells.
 And yes, age-related pigment accumulation is associated with Alzheimer’s.
 The fact that a long term raw foodist doesn’t have liver spots is an indication he or she is aging at a much lower rate.